VolosR/TdsipalyS3CalcCalendar/README.md

 GMT isn't hardcoded and can be set on boot.
 Use + and - buttons (on board -> "key" and "bot" buttons) to change GMT offset.

+Shutdown function works on calculator screen.
+Multiclick function monitors B button for 3 or more consecutive button clicks and calls deep sleep.
+B button wakes up the board.

 This code uses Lilygo T-display S3 and gamer board by PCBWay.
 Button pins for gamer board are defined on lines #83-#88.